 Things don’t figure to change anytime soon, either, as the hype continues to build for this year’s games: Dec.
 18 and Jan.
 22 at Dallas Cowboys’ AT&T Stadium, Jan.
 6 at Tampa Bay Buccaneers’ Raymond James Stadium and Jan.
 13 at Jacksonville Jaguars’ EverBank Field.

-The individual in focus this time is Tre Watson from Tampa Catholic (FL).
-Not long ago, for the Class of 2014, he was named as the Defensive MVP for the South in a 47-44 overtime victory over the North in the All-American Bowl at Raymond James Stadium.
+The individual in focus is Tre Watson from Tampa Catholic (FL).
+Not long ago, for the Class of 2014, he was named as the Defensive MVP for the South in a 47-44 double overtime victory over the North in the All-American Bowl at Raymond James Stadium.

 Little, or nothing, has changed.
 Watson is still making a difference.
 Off to a good start this season, and hoping to keep the momentum, the 6-foot-2 and 235-pound junior linebacker for Illinois plays Western Kentucky on Sept.
 9 in a nonconference game at 8 p.m.
 (EST).